TigerAtGit/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Tiger's blog

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about the working of __GitHub__